menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Buckhead is generally considered to be a blue-collar town.
-38.79% of the Buckhead workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Buckhead, you'll notice that it is more blue-collar than most other communities in America.
+39.56% of Buckhead’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buckhead is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Buckhead who work in sales jobs (18.97%), office and administrative support (11.21%), and maintenance occupations (9.48%).
+There are especially a lot of people living in Buckhead who work in sales jobs (24.18%), maintenance occupations (9.89%), and teaching (9.89%).

 Setting & Lifestyle

-Because of many things, Buckhead is a great place for families with children to consider.
-First of all, many other families with children live here, making Buckhead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Buckhead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Buckhead is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Buckhead’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Buckhead has relatively fewer families with younger children, and/or college students.
 Combined, this makes Buckhead a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.